Germany, US race to improve relations in Biden's first 100 days | DW | 27.04.2021

 The trust gap that Trump pried open across the Atlantic has left countries like Germany hesitant to respond to Biden's outreach, Jackson Janes, a senior fellow at the German Marshall Fund, told DW.
 But, he said, they need to.

-At last week's climate summit, Chancellor Angela Merkel again said she was pleased that the US was reinserting itself into global affairs.
+At last week's climate summit, Chancellor Angela Merkel said once again that she is pleased the US is reinserting itself into global affairs.
 Besides climate, the two sides are looking to work together on securing supply chains and developing next-generation technologies as a hedge against Chinese dominance.

 A generational shift